-Heat that lowers your heart rate in the run-up to Christmas
+Heat that lowers your heart rate and promotes relaxation

 Watching flames has a relaxing effect

 Christopher D. Lynn, Professor of Anthropology at the University of Alabama has tested a theory that a wood-burning fire has a relaxing effect on people.
 He measured the blood pressure and stress level of 226 participants before and after looking at a log fire.
 The findings of the study leave no doubt: Watching a log fire lowers the heart rate and blood pressure, promotes relaxation and reduces stress.
 The study also found that it has a beneficial effect on the nervous system and thus aids better sleep.